What Makes You A Man

 A New You

-Benefits of TRT include increased energy and sex drive, more frequent and longer erections, improved mood, increased bone density and lean muscle mass, and decreased body fat.
-Some risks associated with TRT include blood clots, acne or oily skin, increased estrogen (which can lead to tender breasts or enlarged breasts), sleep apnea, and elevated cholesterol. and benign prostatic hypertrophy (BPH).
+Benefits of Testosterone Replacement Therapy include increased energy and sex drive, more frequent and longer erections, improved mood, increased bone density and lean muscle mass, and decreased body fat.
+Some risks associated with TRT include blood clots, acne or oily skin, increased estrogen (which can lead to tender breasts or enlarged breasts), sleep apnea, and elevated cholesterol and benign prostatic hypertrophy (BPH).
 There is no evidence that TRT increases a patient’s risk for prostate cancer.

-During your consultation with Dr. Edward Karpman at El Camino Urology in Mountain View, California, you will complete the A.D.A.M. questionnaire, review your medical history, discuss your symptoms, and, after determining if you are a candidate for TRT, discuss your treatment options.
-There are a variety of treatment options available for the man with low testosterone levels: patches, injections, pellets that are implanted under the skin, or gels.
+During your consultation with Dr. Edward Karpman at El Camino Urology in Mountain View, California, you will complete the A.D.A.M. questionnaire, review your medical history, discuss your symptoms, and, after determining if you are a candidate for Testosterone Replacement Therapy, discuss your treatment options.
+At our office in Mountain View TRT patients with low testosterone levels can find a variety of treatment options: patches, injections, pellets that are implanted under the skin, or gels.

 Each form of therapy has specific advantages and disadvantages associated with it.
 During your consultation, Dr. Karpman will discuss which therapy is right for you.
 One long-term treatment option is the insertion of subcutaneous pellets called Testopel® every four months.
 Current guidelines allow us only to place enough Testopel pellets to last three months in Medicare patients.

 If Dr. Karpman recommends Testopel as your Testosterone Replacement Therapy treatment, the procedure will be performed in the office using a local anesthetic and completed in less than four minutes.
 He begins by sterilizing the area where the pellets will be inserted with an anti-bacterial solution.
 A local anesthetic is given in the area, and two rows of pellets are implanted under the skin.